Elementary and Secondary Education Act: Effects on bilingual education

 The biggest obstacle to the BEA and expansion of bilingual education programs is the English-only Movement.
 There is no official language in the U.S., although some states have declared English as their official language.
 Three states in particular, California, Arizona, and Massachusetts, have declared English as their official language.
 In 1998, California passed Proposition 227 with the help of sponsor, Ron Unz, essentially ending bilingual education programs in exchange for an English immersion model which values assimilation over multiculturalism.
 In 2000, Arizona passed the English for Children initiative backed, again, by Ron Unz which mirrored California's Proposition 227 in replacing bilingual education programs with English immersion ones.

-Many Americans question whether bilingual education programs or English immersion models are the best route to helping students acquire English.
-The question of whether public education should encourage the development of the native tongue or completely leave that up to the parent is a difficult one.
+There has been widespread debate whether bilingual education programs or English immersion models are the best route to helping students acquire English.
+The question of whether public education should encourage the development of the native tongue remains unanswered.
 Some point out that California's Proposition 227 is failing the students for simply failing to address both the linguistic and cultural struggles that students face; in 2004, the test results for California public school students showed the achievement gap for English learners widening and the test scores of English learners to be declining across grade levels.
 Scholar Stephen Krashen maintains that these three states who have taken the harshest anti-bilingual education policies have seen progress that is modest, at best.
 In a report to the United States Government, an Arizona study shows that English language learners can take up to 13 years to attain fluency—most school programs only offer 3 years of participation in English-immersion or bilingual programs, putting the effectiveness of these programs into question.
-In order to ease the worries and qualms that people had in the programs' effectiveness, the Obama Administration had proposed the implementation of an evaluation system states would be required to use in order to judge the progress seen in English language learners in schools.
+In order to ease the worries and qualms that people had in the programs' effectiveness, the Obama administration had proposed the implementation of an evaluation system states would be required to use in order to judge the progress seen in English language learners in schools.
 This would potentially restore faith in the bilingual programs and hold schools more accountable to student achievement and progress.
 The question remains if states are properly equipped across the board to meet such high expectations.